full control of your digital advertising. Try Free for 14 Days

 How Programmatic Contextual Targeting Works

-Programmatic display contextual targeting relies on the information that publishers provide to identify the topic of the site pages where ads will show up.
-This data can include but is not limited to page type, site category, content tags, on-page keywords, etc.
+Contextual targeting advertising relies on the information that publishers provide to identify the topic of the site pages where ads will show up.
+This data can include, but is not limited to, page type, site category, content tags, on-page keywords, etc.

 To communicate content-related information to advertisers, publishers can add it to the bid requests sent from their sites.
 For this, they should define a set of additional parameters to be included in the code of the request.